Texas

 A

-skull was that of a man belonging to a tribe of
+was that of a man belonging to a tribe of extraordinary

 Marcus

-on the WPA project, formerly was an aide of Alen
+WPA project, formerly was an aide of Alen Horliken,

-Horliken, curator of the National Museum of Physical
+curator of the National Museum of Physical Anthropology.

 Finds